solid/team/tasks/apps-aggregation.md

 The task force is responsible for curating and maintaining a list of Solid applications.

-The apps should meet certain criteria that the task force makes publicly available.
-The task force needs to develop these criteria (or find old existing ones), ensuring that they're fair and maintainable.
+The list of Solid applications is made publicly accessible on the [solidproject.org](https://solidproject.org/) website.

+Curation and maintenance of the list of Solid applications is based on the [inclusion and exclusion criteria](https://solidproject.org/apps#app-inclusion-and-exclusion-criteria).
+The task force is also responsible for processing proposed changes to the criteria.

 Submissions of new apps should also be made publicly, through mechanics such as Pull Requests to solidproject.org.